What is an Alcohol Intervention?

 Having a loved one with an addiction to any substance can be scary, frustrating and leave you feeling hopeless.
-It does not have to stay that way, however.
-There can be ways that with the help of an addiction intervention strategy, that you can help motivate the addict with the substance use disorder to seek help and treatment.
+However, it does not have to stay that way.
+We can assist you with a professional alcohol intervention to help your family in their struggle with addiction.

 How addiction intervention works